 Top 5 Overrated Scary Movies

-I've always been fascinated by scary movies.
-We actually enjoy getting the bejeezus scared out of us through creepy and clever uses of the genre (some of us, anyway).
+I've always been fascinated by scary movies; what makes some of us actually enjoy getting the bejeezus scared out of us through creepy and clever uses of the genre?

 5. Saw (2004)